jkaewprateep/time_series_singlegate_object_location/README.md

 # time_series_singlegate_object_location
 For study time series with channel window gate for location movement, forward - backward time series.
-Windowed channel or input mapping can perfrom stregthen or resize of data by reamin significants as you see in the signalings, communication but it also working for gate location in picutre too.
-Compare of time series location change and bitmap height width networks object location.
+Windowed channel or input mapping can perform strengthening or resizing of data by remaining significants as you see in the signalings, and communication but it also working for gate location in the picture too.
+Compare time series location change and bitmap height width networks object location.

 ## Window series function ##